 Over the past 3 years I’ve not used an agent once, and my cost for finding tenants has been £0 – £100.

-So, it’s your call, you can either spend £1000 on an agent, or learn how to do it yourself and spend £0 – £100.
-It’s a no-brainer for me.
+It’s your call, you can either spend £1000 on an agent, or learn how to do it yourself and spend £0 – £100. it’s a no-brainer for me.
 Remember, a buy-to-let investment is a business, so it’s about keeping costs down.

 Of course, my example only took into consideration the “tenant finding” aspect.
 There’s more money to be saved when independently looking for companies to provide you with an EPC and Gas Safety Certificate, as opposed to going through an agent to acquire those legal documents.